hashicorp/terraform-google-nomad-enterprise-hvd/README.md

     tail -f /var/log/nomad-cloud-init.log
     ```

-6. Once the installation finishes, verify the health of the Nomad cluster by checking the Nomad Web UI or by running:
+1. Once the installation finishes, verify the health of the Nomad cluster by checking the Nomad web UI or by running:

     ```sh
     nomad server members
     ```

-7. If `nomad_acl_enabled` is `true` the Nomad cluster will need to be bootstrapped with the command `nomad acl bootstrap`.
+1. If `nomad_acl_enabled` is `true` the Nomad cluster will need to be bootstrapped with the command `nomad acl bootstrap`.
 This will generate a bootstrap token that can be used to login to the CLI or UI.

 ## Module support